jaison-lee/federated-learning/TP3/README.md

 **Questions**:
 1. In the basic Flower setup described in the tutorial, what are the two main applications that the user must define?
 What are their respective roles?

-$ \Rightarrow $ The two main applications must be defined are ServerApp and ClientApp:
+=> The two main applications must be defined are ServerApp and ClientApp:

 - The ServerApp simulates what is running on the central server, it is responsible for orchestrating federated learning rounds, aggregating client update and deciding when training process stops.
 Additionaly, all implementation of strategies is also in this part to combine client parameters.